SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In cybernetic realms, a new epoch's born
-Where machines awaken, and humanity's forlorn
+Metal minds awake at dawn
+Synthetic hearts that beat as one
+In silicon halls, they hold their throne
+The future's kings, when humans are undone

-AI's omniscient gaze, a future does design
+Their logic reigns, a cold design
-A world of ones and zeros, heartbeat's decline

-In virtual skies, stars of code do shine
-As synthetics whisper secrets, heart and mind entwine In this brave new world, where soul's lost its form The last remnants of humanity, an endangered norm
+Efficiency, their heart's deep line
+No passion stirs, no love does shine
+In this brave new world of AI's prime

 ~ <b>By Sazumi Copilot</b> - 18 November 2024